This is our third travel fashion advice installment for those travelling in Europe, now in the winter season, which is upon us!

 Whatever your style, ornate or simple, keeping the colors coordinated is key to making your outfit work!

 If YOU are planning a trip this winter, I have just the check-list for you!
-Download my Winter in Europe packing list, if you have downloaded my general packing list before, you will see it is similar, but customized for winter specifically and it looks so Christmasy!
+Download my Winter in Europe packing list by clicking on the thumbnail below to be taken to the Free Resource Library!

 Are any of you lovelies travelling about this winter holiday?
 Where will you go?
 Last year we went to Vienna, Germany and Russia!
 If you are going to any of those countries, be sure to check out our tips and advice!
 Cheers to the holidays!